-Whenever spring was a month old, it even began to feel like spring in the foothills.
+Whenever spring was a month old, it began to feel like spring even in the foothills.
 At times the cold wind would be heavy with sleet, but not for long.
-The sun gradually began to peer from behind the clouds, each day bringing a bit more warmth to the little town of Albius with all its walls and towers, roofs, squares, narrow streets and tiny gardens.
+The sun peered from behind the clouds, day after day warming the little town of Albus with all its walls and towers, roofs, squares, narrow streets and tiny gardens.
 The sun’s persistence was paying off.
 Just yesterday the quiet, narrow streets and the main gates had been sullied with the sight of dirty snow drifts, but today there was no sign left of them.

-Encircling the city wall, the supple torrents of the Mannaz river continued to drag shards of ice in its wake, while the brilliantly shining snow-white mountains with verdant young grass at their base glistened in the sunlight.
+Encircling the city wall, the supple torrents of the Mannaz river continued to drag shards of ice in its wake, while the brilliantly shining snow white mountains with verdant young grass at their very base glistened in the sunlight.
 The bare branches of the trees rustled lightly, and only a padded jacket could protect a girl’s shoulders from the cold freshness; but spring had already crossed the threshold.
-Only one thing wasn’t clear: why did the sky, the mountains and the cold air seem like a taut thread ready to snap at any moment?
+Only one thing wasn’t clear: why did the sky, the mountains and the cold aid seem like a taut thread ready to snap at any moment?

-Perhaps the reason was the beautiful black-haired stranger who had noticed the admiring gaze of a sixteen-year-old girl and smiled back at her?
+Perhaps the reason was the beautiful black-haired stranger who had noticed the admiring gaze of the seventeen year old girl and smiled back at her?
 The stranger was a fine-looking young lady with long flowing hair.
 She wasn’t a child, but neither was she a mother.
 She was as pure as a third distillation of fire water.
-Where had this miraculous being appeared from, here in Albius?
+Where had this miraculous being appeared from, here in Albus?

 There was a clamor in the market square.
 The traders were calling out to buyers or appealing for a warm summer.
 Rubberneckers from the surrounding villages feverishly clutched their thin purses while hawkers prodded each other with their baskets.
-The only person who really seemed to know where he was going and why was Thorn Brenin, slightly graying retired Captain of the Royal Guard who was also a volunteer patron of the Albius bowmen regiment.
-The townspeople parted before him like the waters of the Mannaz river forced apart by the keel of a Berkanan ship.
+The only person who really seemed to know where he was going and why was Thorn Brenin, slightly graying retired captain of the royal guard who was also a volunteer patron of the Albus bowmen regiment.
+The townspeople parted before him like the waters of the Mannaz river forced apart by the keel of a Berkan ship.

-“I see that Captain Brenin’s come to market to get a present for his wonderful wife…” Baron Trobbel, the burgomaster of Albius, was walking through the rows of stalls towards the town hall.
-A guard with a basket of offerings walked behind him, while the Baron, a grizzled old fellow resembling a root-crop growing out of the stony ground, swayed from foot to foot, all the time looking around for something useful which might require his generous or not so generous patronage.
+“I see that Captain Brenin’s come to market to get a present for his wonderful wife…” Baron Trobbel, the burgomaster of Albus, was walking through the rows of stalls towards the town hall.
+A guard with a basket of offerings walked behind him, while the Baron, a grizzled old man resembling a root-crop growing out of the stony ground, swayed from foot to foot, all the time looking around for something useful which might require his generous or not-so-generous patronage.

 “What makes you think that, Mr. Burgomaster?”
 Thorn hid his smile.

-“Albius isn’t the biggest town around,” Trobbel winked at Thorn’s daughter.
-“There aren’t too many captains of the Royal Guard.
+“Albus isn’t the biggest town around,” Trobbel winked at Thorn’s daughter.
+“There aren’t too many captains of the royal guard.
 And even fewer captains’ wives.
 And only one of these wives celebrates her birthday on the festival of Spring Equinox.
 So, Captain, please consider tonight’s fireworks to be in honor of your Liki.”

 “I shall convey it to her, Mr. Burgomaster!”
 Thorn said with a bow of his head.
 “Can we hope that you might visit us?”